cjmaaz/ArchStarterPack/pi-hole/docs/ipv6.md

    Expect blocked domains to resolve to `::` or Pi-hole sink address.

+   **Note:** Blocklists apply to both IPv4 and IPv6 queries.
+See [Blocklists and Whitelists Guide](blocklists-whitelists.md) for managing your blocklists.

 5. **Firewall sanity (optional)**
    - Block outbound DNS (53/853) except to Pi-hole addresses (v4 + v6).
    - This prevents IPv6 DNS leakage to public resolvers.